-- Verify the fixture's proper calibration each time it is set up by placing the calibration ring in the fixture and testing it for the stiffness stamped on the ring. - 2.
+- Verify the fixture's proper calibration each time it is set up by placing the calibration ring in the fixture and testing it for the stiffness (psi) stamped on the ring. - 2.
 Match the model number on each bat with the model number on the latest NCAA Approved Softball Bat List.
 THE NUMBERS/LETTERS MUST BE LEGIBLE AND EXACTLY MATCH...NO EXCEPTIONS.
-If it does not match, disqualify the bat by applying provided white tape with team name to barrel.
+If it does not match, disqualify the bat by applying provided athletic tape with team name to barrel.
 Disqualified bats remain with the site representative or tournament director until their return is requested as the team departs.
-Record the disqualified bat(s) on the team's log sheet as illegal. - 3.
+Record the disqualified bat(s) on the front page of the team's log sheet as illegal. - 3.
 If listed, test the bat by placing it in the BCT fixture until the endcap touches the stop stick; place the calibration ring under the handle so the bat is level and square to the fixture for testing.
 With the lever hanging down, preload the gauge to 500psi by twisting the gauge then lift the lever.
-Mentally note the pass/fail result. - 4.
-Bats are considered to pass when the BCT pressure gauge reads 1550psi or higher unless the bat being tested is noted on the NCAA Approved Softball Bat List as an exception having a lower threshold (noted by asterisks). - 5.
+Mentally note the pass/fail result. - Bats are considered to pass when the BCT pressure gauge reads 1550psi or higher unless the bat being tested 4. is noted on the NCAA Approved Softball Bat List as an exception having a lower minimum (noted by asterisks). - 5.
 Release the pressure and rotate bat 90 degrees and retest.
 Mentally note the pass/fail result. - 6.
 If both results are the same (pass/pass or fail/fail), that result is final. - 7.
 If the results differ, inspect the bat for damage.
-If found, use the tape to identify the team.
-The bat is surrendered but may be recovered as the team leaves the site at the end of the championship tier.
+If found, the bat is disqualified as noted in #2 above.
 If no damage is found, test the bat a third time to determine the final result. - 8.
 For bats that pass, place the appropriate sticker on the taper of the bat nearest the grip, preferably on top of previous stickers.
-If the bat has a grit blast finish that is rough, the sticker may be placed on the bottom of the grip nearest the taper.
-NOTES: STICKERS ARE SPECIFIC TO EACH DAY, FRAGILE AND CANNOT BE REAPPLIED.
-ALSO IF YOU HAVE AN INSUFFUCUENT NUMBER OF STICKERS FOR ANY ONE DAY, APPLY HALF STICKERS. - 9.
-For bats that fail, apply the provided white tape with the team name to barrel.
+NOTES: STICKERS ARE SPECIFIC TO EACH DAY, FRAGILE AND CANNOT BE REAPPLIED AND IF YOU HAVE AN INSUFFICIENT NUMBER OF STICKERS FOR ANY ONE DAY, APPLY HALF STICKERS. - For bats that fail, apply the provided athletic tape with the team's name to barrel.
 Failed bats remain with the site representative or tournament director and will NOT be returned to the team but instead, sent for further analysis. - 10.
-In all cases, direct the team representative to record the model and only the final test result for each bat presented for testing on the NCAA-provided log sheet. - Following testing, the bat testing manager is responsible for completing the lavender portion of the first page of each team's annotated NCAA Approved Softball Bat List for later use by the game umpires. - 12.
-At the end of testing for the team, verify the numbers of stickered and disqualified (damaged, illegal and failed) bats match the team log sheet.
-The site representative takes possession of disqualified bats as well as the log sheet. - 13.
-Use the log sheet established on the first day of testing for subsequent days.
-Record test results for bats presented previously and add bats if requested.
-Place the appropriate sticker on top of the previous day's sticker for passing bats and use the tape to identify the team name on failing bats.
+In all cases, direct the team representative to record the model and only the final test result for each bat presented for testing on the NCAA-provided administrative log sheet. - Following testing, the bat testing manager is responsible for completing the lavender portion of the first page of each team's annotated NCAA Approved Softball Bat List for later use by the game umpires. - 12.
+At the end of testing for the team, verify the numbers of stickered and disqualified (damaged, illegal and failed) bats match the team's Bat List and administrative log sheet.
+The site representative takes possession of disqualified bats as well as the administrative log sheet. - 13.
+After the first testing day, the bat testing manager may use either the administrative bat log or the team's Bat List for subsequent testing however the lists must match at the end of daily testing.